-1. Optionally the host cell(s) are Staphylococcus aureus 60 cells, eg, resistant to an antibiotic selected from methicillin, vancomycin, linezolid, daptomycin, quinupristin, dalfopristin and teicoplanin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.
-65 losporins (eg, ceftazidime), carbapenems (eg, imipenem or meropenem), fluoroquinolones, aminoglycosides (eg, gentamicin or tobramycin) and colistin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.

-2. Optionally the host cell(s) are Pseudomonas aeruginosa cells, eg, resistant to an antibiotic selected from cepha-

-3. Optionally the host cell(s) are Klebsiella (eg, pneumo-niae) cells, eg, resistant to carbapenem and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.

-4. Optionally the host cell(s) are Streptoccocus (eg, thermophilus, pneumoniae or pyogenes) cells, eg, resistant to an antibiotic selected from erythromycin, clindamycin, betalactam, macrolide, amoxicillin, azithromycin and penicillin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.

-5. Optionally the host cell(s) are Salmonella (eg, serotype Typhi) cells, eg, resistant to an antibiotic selected from ceftriaxone, azithromycin and ciprofloxacin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.

-6. Optionally the host cell(s) are Shigella cells, eg, resistant to an antibiotic selected from ciprofloxacin and azithromycin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.

-7. Optionally the host cell(s) are Mycobacterium tuberculosis cells, eg, resistant to an antibiotic selected from Resistance to isoniazid (INH), rifampicin (RMP), fluoroquinolone, amikacin, kanamycin and capreomycin and azithromycin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.

-8. Optionally the host cell(s) are Enterococcus cells, eg, resistant to vancomycin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.

-9. Optionally the host cell(s) are Enterobacteriaceae cells, eg, resistant to an antibiotic selected from a cephalosporin and carbapenem and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.

-10. Optionally the host cell(s) are E. coli cells, eg, resistant to an antibiotic selected from trimethoprim, itrofurantoin, cefalexin and amoxicillin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.

-11. Optionally the host cell(s) are Clostridium (eg, dif-ficile) cells, eg, resistant to an antibiotic selected from fluoroquinolone antibiotic and carbapenem and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.

-12. Optionally the host cell(s) are Neisseria gonnorrhoea cells, eg, resistant to an antibiotic selected from cefixime (eg, an oral cephalosporin), ceftriaxone (an injectable cephalosporin), azithromycin and tetracycline and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.
+- 1. Optionally the host cell(s) are Staphylococcus aureus cells, eg, resistant to an antibiotic selected from methicillin, vancomycin, linezolid, daptomycin, quinupristin, dalfopristin and teicoplanin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic. - 2.
+Optionally the host cell(s) are Pseudomonas aeuroginosa cells, eg, resistant to an antibiotic selected from cephalosporins (eg, ceftazidime), carbapenems (eg, imipenem or meropenem), fluoroquinolones, aminoglycosides (eg, gentamicin or tobramycin) and colistin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic. - 3.
+Optionally the host cell(s) are Klebsiella (eg, pneumoniae) cells, eg, resistant to carbapenem and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic. - 4.
+Optionally the host cell(s) are Streptoccocus (eg, therinfections.
+Many of these infections could have been pre- 20 mophilus, pneumoniae or pyogenes) cells, eg, resistant to an antibiotic selected from erythromycin, clindamycin, betalactam, macrolide, amoxicillin, azithromycin and penicillin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic. - 5.
+Optionally the host cell(s) are Salmonella (eg, serotype Typhi) cells, eg, resistant to an antibiotic selected from ceftriaxone, azithromycin and ciprofloxacin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic. - 6.
+Optionally the host cell(s) are Shigella cells, eg, resistant to an antibiotic selected from ciprofloxacin and azithromycin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic. - 7.
+Optionally the host cell(s) are Mycobacterium tuberculosis cells, eg, resistant to an antibiotic selected from Resistance to isoniazid (INH), rifampicin (RMP), fluoroquinolone, amikacin, kanamycin and capreomycin and azithromycin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic. - 8.
+Optionally the host cell(s) are Enterococcus cells, eg, resistant to vancomycin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic. - 9.
+Optionally the host cell(s) are Enterobacteriaceae cells. eg, resistant to an antibiotic selected from a cephalosporin and carbapenem and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic. - 10.
+Optionally the host cell(s) are E. coli cells, eg, resistant to an antibiotic selected from trimethoprim, itrofurantoin, cefalexin and amoxicillin and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic. - 11.
+Optionally the host cell(s) are Clostridium (eg, dificile) cells, eg, resistant to an antibiotic selected from fluoroquinolone antibiotic and carbapenem and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic. - 12.
+Optionally the host cell(s) are Neisseria gonnorrhoea cells, eg, resistant to an antibiotic selected from cefixime (eg, an oral cephalosporin), ceftriaxone (an injectable cephalosporin), azithromycin and tetracycline and the host target site (or one or more of the target sites) is comprised by a gene conferring host resistance to said antibiotic.